External Ids for ARTN Gene

 GeneCards Summary for ARTN Gene

 ARTN (Artemin) is a Protein Coding gene.
-Diseases associated with ARTN include pancreatic cancer and spinal cord injury.
-Among its related pathways are L1CAM interactions and L1CAM interactions.
+Diseases associated with ARTN include hirschsprung disease 1 and parkinson disease, late-onset.
+Among its related pathways are Developmental Biology and Interleukin receptor SHC signaling.
 GO annotations related to this gene include receptor binding and growth factor activity.
 An important paralog of this gene is PSPN.

 UniProtKB/Swiss-Prot for ARTN Gene